johannschopplich/nuxt-api-party/docs/api/dollarfetch-like.md

 ## Caching

-Customize caching behavior by passing the `cache` option:
+Payload caching is off by default here; `payloadCache: true` turns it on.
+The `cache` option controls the browser's HTTP cache separately:

 ```ts
 const data = await $myApi('posts', {